Oceania 200 BCE

 What is happening in Oceania in 1914CE

-In the last decades of the 19th and the first decade of the 20th centuries, all the Pacific islands fell under the control of foreign powers.
+In the last decades of the 19th and the first decade of the 20th centuries, all the Pacific islands fell under the control of foreign powers: Britain, France, Germany and the USA (Hawaii).
 The nature and impact of colonial control has varied enormously from island to island, ranging from very little (as on Tonga and Vanuatu, both under loose British protection), to catastrophic (New Caledonia, where the indigenous people are by now being largely confined to reservations).
 Some of the islands have experienced changes of rule, the result of decisions taken the other side of the world in European capitals.

 What is happening in Oceania in 1960CE